axoflow/axosyslog-core-docs/content/docs/chapter-sources/configuring-sources-network/proxy-prot-intro/proxy-prot-w-mech/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-This section describes how {{% productparam "name" %}} ({{% productparam "abbrev" %}}) supports the [Proxy Protocol](https://www.haproxy.com/blog/haproxy/proxy-protocol/).
+This section describes how {{% param "product.name" %}} ({{% param "product.abbrev" %}}) supports the [Proxy Protocol](https://www.haproxy.com/blog/haproxy/proxy-protocol/).

 ## The working mechanism behind the Proxy Protocol

-When using the Proxy Protocol during load balancing, {{% productparam "abbrev" %}} detects the information behind connections connected to the load balancer, then parses the injected information and adds the following macros to every message the comes through the connection later on:
+When using the Proxy Protocol during load balancing, {{% param "product.abbrev" %}} detects the information behind connections connected to the load balancer, then parses the injected information and adds the following macros to every message the comes through the connection later on:

 <span id="proxy-prot-adds-macros"></span>